 Oak is the most common wood species in the United States, and it’s no surprise why!
 Oak is available in two different varieties, red and white.
-It is affordable, very durable, and can be stained many different colors to achieve the color you’re going for.
+It is affordable, very durable, and can be stained many different colors to achieve the look you’re going for.
 While red and white oak are similar in price and durability, they have a different appearance.
 Read below to learn all about white oak hardwood from the experts at Floor Coverings International Cleveland South!

 About White Oak